If the tenant does not pay the rent and does not reply to messages

 • Termination of the lease :

-• If the rent is not paid within the agreed period (§ 61) - in case law 2 months.
+• If the rent has not been paid for a sufficiently long period (§ 61) - in case law 2 months.

 • Submission of a notice of termination (§ 66):